Update: ‘More space, more power’ section added.

 Standardisation of LiDAR in future Volvo EVs

-Volvo also announced in June 2021 that its XC90 successor (reported to be called the Volvo Embla) will incorporate LiDAR technology developed by Luminar and an autonomous driving computer powered by the Nvidia Drive Orin chip, as part of its standard equipment.
+Volvo also announced in June 2021 that its XC90 electric equivalent, the Volvo EX90, will incorporate LiDAR technology developed by Luminar and an autonomous driving computer powered by the Nvidia Drive Orin chip, as part of its standard equipment.
 Volvo says this will have two primary benefits for the customer.
 The first is that it will further reduce collisions towards Volvo’s target of having zero collisions and no fatalities in its cars.

 Volvo says this will also help the customer access advanced autonomous drive systems via over-the-air updates, which will be refined and enhanced as technology progresses and regulations surrounding autonomous vehicles become more clear.